shaikusmangit/Data_Sceince_ML/README.md

  Businsess Recommendations:

  1.Reduce the chrun of customers
  2.Increase revenue & Profits.
-3.Facilitate in formulating marketing strategies Further data analysis of all RFM_Customer_Segement can help the Xpreskart company to increase Revenue & profits.
+3.Facilitate in formulating marketing strategies 4.Help in target marketing
+5.ROI on marketing of RFM customer segments can be ascertained.
+6.By analyzing the customer purchase history, we can identify popular products and seasonal trends.
+7.Understanding which products drive sales allows businesses to stock efficiently and create targeted promotions.
+8.Customer segmentation can help tailor marketing efforts for increased engagement.
+9.Insights gathered can guide product development and customer service enhancements.
+10Understanding customer trends fuels growth and improves satisfaction